Some forethoughts

 Reincarnationists can legitimately claim to have had many lives and reincarnations, and so give themselves a sense of superiority over others who supposedly have not had many lifetimes – those who believe in reincarnation, especially in the western world, often consider themselves to be naturally higher, evolved beings; there exists a self-proud hierarchy of souls in reincarnationist belief.
 It is therefore commonly believed by western Reincarnationists, that those who do not believe in reincarnation are only young souls, who are neither enlightened nor evolved enough to believe in it.
 You can only acquire knowledge according to your higher or lower spiritual condition – someone with a lower spiritual condition (such as those who reject reincarnation) will not gain spiritual knowledge, and will have to suffer through life and be reborn.

 One thing that reincarnation was originally meant to try and explain was suffering.
 You suffer because you must have been a bad person in your previous lives; and if you suffer only a little or not at all, then you must have been a good or important person in your previous life.
-This allows those who are fortunate in life to feel superior and more evolved over those who are troubled and suffer a lot of misfortune.
+This allows those who are fortunate in life to feel smugly superior and more evolved over those who are troubled and suffer a lot of misfortune.

 Usually, those who believe in reincarnation cannot accept the idea that a single life is enough for any human being to reach all of their potential.
 Only reincarnation can give the soul a chance to correct mistakes, to improve morally and intellectually, and to reconcile with those souls they have fallen out with.